Uplifting Of Sindh Province PPPs Main Motto: Kundi - UrduPoint

 Uplifting Of Sindh Province PPP's Main Motto: Kundi

-ISLAMABAD, (UrduPoint / Pakistan Point News - 13th Jul, 2023 ) :Special Assistant to Prime Minister Faisal Kareem Kundi on Thursday said that the members of Pakistan Peoples Party were committed to uplift the Sindh province as Pakistan Tehreek-i-Insaf (PTI) given it in a bad condition.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 16th Jul, 2023 ) :Special Assistant to Prime Minister Faisal Kareem Kundi on Sunday said that the members of the Pakistan Peoples Party were committed to uplifting the Sindh province as Pakistan Tehreek-i-Insaf (PTI) given it in a bad condition.

 Talking to a private news channel, he said that our party was focusing on the productive development projects in Sindh province adding that those people were in a crucial condition and our main motto was to facilitate them so that they could easily survive with their kids.